What Is Event Security?

 • Dedicated protection for staff-only, equipment, storage and staging areas

 Of course, certain events will naturally have their own, unique security demands.
-For instance, a major festival with multiple bars will likely require more licensed officers to be able to offer security, compared with a small event that caters to a family-friendly crowd, which might require officers with DBS clearance.
+For instance, a major festival with multiple bars will likely require more licensed officers to provide security, compared to a small event catering to a family-friendly crowd, which might require officers with enhanced DBS clearance.

-That leads us to creating your event security checklist and partnering with the right provider to create those solid foundations.
+That leads us to creating your event security checklist and partnering with the right provider to develop those solid foundations.

 Of course, while a company like ProFM can take all of the event security duties off your hands, there’s still groundwork you can do to ensure you receive everything you’re expecting and more.
-We’ve broken this down as a comprehensive checklist for event safety and security, which you’ll find below.
+We’ve broken this down into a comprehensive checklist for event safety and security, which you can find below.

-Perhaps the most pivotal point to consider, regardless of what kind of event you’ve got planned, is looking at your layout.
+Perhaps the most pivotal point to consider in security planning for events is looking at your layout.
 Here are a few questions you can ask yourself to help start your event security checklist off on the right foot:

 • How large an area does your event span?
-While standardised event security procedures don’t give an exact figure for the number of officers you’d need for your area, it’s a good idea to calculate (or even estimate) how large an area you’ll be covering.
-This can then give you a good sense of perimeters, where you’ll be expecting security personnel to cover, and what potential concerns might be before they materialise.
+While standardised event security procedures don’t give an exact figure or the number of officers you’d need for your area, it’s a good idea to calculate (or even estimate) how large an area you’ll be covering.
+This can then give you a good sense of the perimeters, where you’ll expect security personnel to cover, and what potential concerns might arise before they materialise.

 • Are there any elevation or terrain changes?
-A major concern if you’re expecting a cohort of guests with physical disabilities or difficulties with walking (an event aimed at the elderly, for instance), it’s crucial you anticipate any difficulties with navigating your event grounds.
+A major concern if you’re expecting guests with physical disabilities or difficulties with walking (such as an event aimed at the elderly), it’s crucial that you anticipate any problems with navigating your event grounds.
 This can also inform your event security guard responsibilities and where you choose to position them (near a staircase or hill, for example).

 • Do you need to close any public areas?
-If your event is ticketed and uses a public space (like a park or other publicly accessible premises), you’ll need to make allowances for that.
+If your event is ticketed and takes place in a public space (such as a park or other publicly accessible premises), you’ll need to make accommodations for this.
 Not only will you need to get the right permissions and permits, but you’ll also need to consider how you control access to the event.
-We did exactly that with the Clitheroe Food Festival, which took place in the town’s streets.
+We did exactly that with the Clitheroe Food Festival, which took place in the town’s streets and required significant closures to be coordinated with the event organisers, local council and town representatives.

 • Any other concerns?
 For instance, will your event take place throughout residential streets where people need to be informed of the security presence in place?
 Or are there specific hazards (like a water fountain in a park, or ongoing construction works on a street route) that might impact how you secure your event?

-Ultimately, how you establish that initial planning phase can massively impact the measures you’ll need in place to keep guests, performers and staff members safe.
+Ultimately, how you establish the initial planning phase can significantly impact the measures you’ll need to keep guests, performers, and staff members safe.
 It’s the ideal way to get started, and helps inform those later sections of our event security checklist.

 2. Consider Your Guest Hotspots